karthikaruna/bellroy-robot/README.md

 # bellroy-robot

-Just open index.html in Firefox or Chrome
+Just open index.html in Firefox or Chrome.
+Control using keyboard or mouse.